-Drupal Camp Asheville is a two-day event that focuses on hands-on training, community contribution and knowledge sharing for all levels of Drupal experience.
+Drupal Camp Asheville is an annual two-day event that focuses on hands-on training, community contribution and knowledge sharing for all levels of Drupal experience.

 Why should I come?